 The functional account requires the Client ID.
 All other settings are the typical functional account settings.

 For more information on creating functional accounts, please see Create a Functional Account.

 You must add SAP manually.
 You cannot add SAP using a Smart Rule.

 - In the console, click Assets.

 - Select the asset where the SAP instance resides, and then select Add to Password Safe.

 - All other settings are the typical managed system settings.

-For more information, please see Add a Managed System Manually.
+For more information on adding Managed Systems, please see Add a Managed System Manually.